Wills, Trusts & Probate

 Guardianship Frequently Asked Questions

-Yes, guardianships can be modified or terminated if circumstances change.
-For example, if a ward regains capacity or a new guardian is needed, interested parties can petition the court to adjust or end the guardianship.
-The court will evaluate the request based on the best interests of the ward.
-This flexibility ensures that guardianship arrangements remain appropriate over time as situations evolve.
+Yes, guardianship orders can be modified or terminated if circumstances change, such as when a ward regains capacity or a different guardian is necessary.
+Interested parties can petition the court to modify the terms, expand or reduce authority, or end the guardianship entirely.
+The court will review evidence supporting the requested change and decide based on the ward’s best interests.
+This flexibility ensures that guardianship arrangements can adapt as the ward’s condition and family circumstances evolve over time.

 Leave a Reply